SarakkA/Inventions/README.md

 # Inventions
-Hello everyone, these are my Python projects.
+These are my Python projects.

-It involves different things such as games, maze algorithms and it will be updated weekly with some more codes.
+It involves different things such as games and maze algorithms, it will be updated weekly.